4SAnalyticsnModelling/Ecosys.zig/README.md

 - parallelism (planned for future development)

 ⚠️  `Ecosys.zig` is currently under active development.
-The code is not yet ready for production use.
+The code is incomplete and not yet ready for production use.

 # Compile Ecosys.zig